imanlab/PSD/README.md

 ## About the Project
-This repository contains the dataset and the annotations that have been used for the straberry picking scheduling.
+This repository contains the dataset and the annotations that have been used for the strawberry picking scheduling.

 ## Contents